 Gear for Train Photography

-I suggest taking a wide angel lens to capture those beautiful landscapes, and a telephoto lens of at least 300mm to capture the wildlife and the far off peaks like Denali.
+I suggest taking a wide-angle lens to capture those beautiful landscapes, and a telephoto lens of at least 300mm to capture the wildlife and the far-off peaks like Denali.

 I personally think a tripod is a bit bulky to be on the train.
 The only place you could set it up would be on the balcony, and it would take up quite a lot of space in a crowded area.

-Here’s my main photography gear I take with me for trips like this:
+Here’s the main photography gear I take with me for trips like this: